-See, i was good at putting on a facade and potraying perfection, i did it quite well for awhile until i couldnt any more.
-It started to shiw within my character, and sad enough, my eyes.
+See, i was good at putting on a facade and portraying perfection, i did it quite well for awhile until i couldn’t any more.
+It started to show within my character, and sad enough, my big brown eyes.
 Loved ones knew something in me had shifted, my shift was infinite.
 I looked in the mirror and i couldn’t recognize this who i had become.
-I was full of life, i shined when the sun didn’t, i was bubbly, i was innocent.
-I saught help and started treatment.
-My spirt reached a breakthrough with the help of god, prozac, prayer, writing, and persistance.
-I’m saying this to say if you are ever in a place where you want to harm yourself, if you get to a place where you feel dread, worry, and severe anxiety, talk to someone.
-You are not alone.
+I was full of life before, i shined when the sun didn’t, i was bubbly, i was outgoing and loved to joke and laugh.
+I finally realized i needed help and started treatment.
+My spirit reached a breakthrough with the help of god, Prozac, prayer, writing, and persistence.
+I’m saying this to say if you are ever in a place where you want to harm yourself, if you get to a place where you feel sad, worry, and severe anxiety, talk to someone, get help, this does not mean you are weak, You are not alone.

 “African Americans are also more likely to experience certain factors that increase the risk for developing a mental health condition: